sn1218/Audio-Classification/README.md

 My task for this project was to classify a song's genre using its audio data.
 My aim was to get a higher accuracy than if I were to guess the genre at random; if the number of genres was 10, then the target metric to beat was 10%.

 This project was inspired by Spotify.
-I thought Spotify must classify their music somehow, and I doubted anyone manually went through each song to classify them.

 ## The Project